 Software engineers play a crucial role in the testing phase of software development.
 They write and execute test cases to ensure that the software functions as intended and is free from defects.

-Software engineers also evaluate the performance of new programs and propose improvements or optimizations.
-They analyze the software for potential issues or bugs and work closely with other team members to resolve any problems that arise during testing.
+Software engineers also evaluate the performance of new programs and propose improvements or optimisations.
+They analyse the software for potential issues or bugs and work closely with other team members to resolve any problems that arise during testing.

 Educational requirements for both roles